franciskershaw/festiviews/README.md

 04/06/2021 - Appear animation on festival hubs was blocking the defensive modal for deletion of reviews, removed animation

+04/06/2021 - User testing highlighted that Safari was not pulling the information in when editing reviews.

 ## Testing document notes

 * Started with the most basic version of the frontend, with forms that only had a few fields in it for convenience